 NOAA B-WET is an environmental education grant program that promotes meaningful watershed educational experiences in the K-12 environment.
-B-WET currently serves seven areas of the country: California, Chesapeake Bay, Gulf of Mexico, Hawaii, New England and the Pacific Northwest.
+B-WET currently serves seven areas of the country: California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England and the Pacific Northwest.

 An Ocean Guardian School makes a commitment to the protection and conservation of its local watersheds, the world's ocean and special ocean areas, like national marine sanctuaries.
 Grants range in the amounts of $1K-$4K per school depending on the level of the project and funding year.